 Learn

-What is a Quality At-Bat (QAB) in Baseball?
+What is a Quality At-Bat (QAB)?

 What Counts as a Quality At-Bat